Marcus-Pearce/Post-Install-OsTicket/README.md

 - Create a new team
 - Set access control on ticket creation
 - Create agents and assign access levels
-- Create SLA's by severity
+- Create SLA's by severity and response time

 <h2>Configuration Steps</h2>
 </p>